omznc/slashy/README.md

 You can get help on using the bot with the `/slashy help` command in any of the servers Slashy is in, or in Slashy's DM-s.

+## Disclaimer

+The text below refers to the current production code that is running as the Slashy bot, it does not refer to the code in this repository and should not be used as help documentation for this source code.
+You can read [my note](https://github.com/omznc/Slashy/edit/main/README.md#notes) at the bottom of this page.

 ## Invite

 Click [right here](https://hey.imkez.com/slashy-invite) to add Slashy to your server.